swiss365/infra_swiss365/README.md

 ssh -i /path/to/private_key root@$(terraform output -raw desktop_pool_public_ip)
 ```

 The load balancer listens on port 443 at the address from `guac_lb_ip`.
-No
+A minimal
-services are deployed automatically, but you can use the provided Ansible
+cloud-init script installs basic utilities, while the provided Ansible playbook
-playbook to install software on all hosts.
+performs the role-specific setup across all hosts.

 ## Multi-customer usage